alyraffauf/appherder/README.md

 - **Shows up like a real app.** Lands in your application menu with its real name and icon.
 - **Uninstalls cleanly.** Remove an app and its launcher and icon go with it.
 No leftovers.
 - **Upgrades replace instead of piling up.** appherder names an app by what's inside it, not the download's filename, so a newer version of `Foo` just replaces the old one.
+- **Checks for updates.** Reads the update info baked into each AppImage and fetches the latest from GitHub, GitLab, zsync, or a static URL. `appherder upgrade --check` shows what's new; `appherder upgrade` downloads and installs it.
 - **Won't touch your other apps.** It only removes launchers it made itself, so your Flatpaks, Snaps, and hand-made shortcuts are safe.
 - **Quiet when nothing changed.** Re-installing an unchanged app does nothing.
 Drop your AppImages in one folder and `appherder sync` lines everything up.